Metropolitan-Council/growing.shade/inst/app/www/otherresources.md

             Shade Tree Advisory Committee</a>
         -   <a href = "https://trees.umn.edu/minnesota-shade-tree-short-course" target = "_blank">Minnesota
             Shade Tree Short Course</a>
+        -   <a href = "https://www.nrs.fs.fed.us/stew-map/" target = "_blank">Stewardship
+            Mapping and Assessment Project (STEW-MAP)</a>: a research tool, community organizing approach, and partnership mapping platform to engage and connect stewards of the local environment
     -   *How can my city receive recognition or a certification for our urban forestry work?*
         -   <a href = "https://www.arborday.org/programs/treeCityUSA/index.cfm" target = "_blank">Tree